| Type | Description | Contributor | Date |

 Overview of the Banking Sector in India

 India’s banking sector is crucial for the economy and plays a vital role in financial inclusion and economic growth.
 The industry has experienced substantial transformation throughout the years.
 India has a large banking network that includes several types of banks, such as the public sector, private sector, and foreign banks.
 It is one of the world’s largest banking markets, serving a massive population.
-According to RBI, total deposits with banks as of May 2024 are approximately $ 2,452 billion.
+According to RBI, total deposits with banks as of September,2025 are approximately $ 2,655 billion.
 Public sector banks have always held a significant share of the banking industry, although private sector banks have gained prominence in recent years.

 The Indian banking sector is classified into: